Genusbiz/docs/developers/installation-and-configuration/archive/install-genus-desktop-client-on-your-computer.md

 > [!NOTE]
 > Archived content.
-The following content is valid for Genus App Platform versions prior to 2017.4.
+The following content is valid for Genus Apps versions prior to 2017.4.
 Please see [here](../install-genus-desktop.md) for the most current content.

 # Install Genus Desktop Client on Your Computer